 The Carson Water Subconservancy District, or CWSD, is a regional watershed agency.
 It is a unique multi-county, bi-state agency dedicated to establishing a balance between the water needs of the communities within the Carson River Watershed and the function of the river system.

-CWSD’s fourteen member Board of Directors consists of representatives from each of the six counties within the watershed and include several agricultural representatives and an advisory member from Storey County.
+CWSD’s 15 member Board of Directors consists of representatives from each of the six counties within the watershed and include several agricultural representatives.
 Board members are selected by their respective county boards and serve four year terms.

 Mike Workman, Lyon County